joakim/bismark/extras.md

 Which renderers are supported depend on the environment.
 If a renderer is not supported, the contents should be rendered as usual.
 Note how the image will fall back to a link in the first example.

+Extension elements are always block elements.

 #### Examples

-An image within a spoiler alert:
+An image within a spoiler/disclosure element:

 	[spoiler
 	  [image <A happy little quokka holding a twig https://i.imgur.com/KLsmqqR.jpeg>]